Traditional Arts Apprenticeships

 Who May Apply?

-Master artists that have achieved a high level of skill in a traditional art form, learned their skills from acknowledged experts within the tradition, and are held in high esteem by their peers.
-Master artists must be 18 years or older.
+Artists who have achieved a high level of skill in a traditional art form, learned their skills from acknowledged experts within the tradition, and are held in high esteem by their peers.
+Mentor artists must be 18 years or older.

 Apprentices who demonstrate interest and competency in the traditional art form prior to the apprenticeship and show serious promise and long-term commitment to carrying the tradition forward.